Acquisition SaaS

 Freemium or free trial: which SaaS acquisition model to pick

 Freemium offers a free plan with no time limit.
 A free trial gives full access for a limited period.
 Freemium maximizes the top of the funnel but converts poorly.
 A trial creates urgency and converts better, but attracts fewer people.
-The right choice depends on perceived value and your infrastructure cost.
+Many founders copy a well-known competitor's model without checking whether their product shares the same economics.
+The right choice depends on perceived value, your infrastructure cost, and how fast your product proves its value.

 Freemium